Oct 25, 2017

 Of course, the diaphragm is strong enough to perform the duty of breathing without the aid of other muscles, while you are at rest.
 The reasons that most people will continue to use their chests are numerous but mainly connected to poor lifestyle choices, such as too much sitting, bad posture, tight clothing, the lack of adequate exercise, etc. Correcting this bad habit of breathing into the chest will be the first step towards understanding real embryonic breathing.

 Although described and taught as a basic technique, simple abdominal breathing is the way you should breathe naturally, this is the way you are meant to breathe by nature.

-Re-learning proper abdominal breathing does in fact reduce stress levels without any further effort, while learning meditation obviously adds much greater benefits to simply breathing good.
-Learning abdominal breathing can be somewhat challenging at the beginning, but in reality it is much easier than many would believe, as re-learning something is a lot easier than learning a new skill.
+Re-learning proper abdominal breathing does, in fact, reduce stress levels without any further effort, while learning meditation obviously adds much greater benefits to simply breathing well.
+Learning abdominal breathing can be somewhat challenging at the beginning, but in reality, it is much easier than many would believe, as re-learning something is a lot easier than learning a new skill.

 To correct your breathing put one hand over your chest, another over your belly.
 Sit or stand with a straight spine, but comfortably.

 Now, start breathing consciously.
 Watch your hands rise and fall.
 Try to inhale into your belly, pushing out your belly to an extreme with every inhale, and pulling it in, as much as you can, with every exhale.
 Do this consciously, only minding the movement of your abdominal wall.